Choosing the best catfish reel for your setup will largely depend on how big the cats are that you are targeting.

 The 7000 can hold 325 yards of 17 lbs mono and 230 yards of 25 lbs mono.

-Just bare in mind that the finish has changed somewhat since it initially launched.
+Just bear in mind that the finish has changed somewhat since it initially launched.

 Functionally they are essentially the same reels but they come with a power handle as standard and not the smaller dual handles.